-According to a McKinsey Global Institute report, researchers found several trends that could impact the labour market by 2030, such as aging societies, climate crisis, meeting climate challenges, the rise of developing countries and so forth.
+According to a McKinsey Global Institute report, researchers found several trends that could impact the labour market by 2030, such as ageing societies, climate crisis, meeting climate challenges, the rise of developing countries and so forth.
 These will greatly impact the type of skills that will be in demand in the new age of automation.
 Workers would not just require technology skills, but also teamwork, creativity, communication, and social and emotional skills.

 Teachers will be crucial to modernising educational systems for the 21st century to prepare their students for this envisioned future.

-They play an important role in guiding students towards independent and critical thinking, while helping them develop soft skills such as leadership, creativity, and adaptability so they can become well-prepared for an uncertain future.
+They play an important role in guiding students towards independent and critical thinking while helping them develop soft skills such as leadership, creativity, and adaptability so they can become well-prepared for an uncertain future.

 Making an impact and addressing challenges

 At the University of New Orleans, College of Liberal Arts, Education and Human Development, teaching courses prepare aspiring teachers to positively impact the educational landscape of the future.